-Emergency medicines were available as described in recognised guidance.
+Emergency medicines and equipment were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available and within their expiry date.
-Emergency equipment was available with the exception of child sized adhesive pads for the Automated External Defibrillator (AED) and some airways.
-These items were ordered promptly and available shortly after our inspection visit.

-A dental nurse worked with the dentists and the dental hygienist when they treated patients in line with GDC Standards for the Dental Team.
+A dental nurse usually worked with the dentists and the dental hygienist when they treated patients in line with GDC Standards for the Dental Team.
+A risk assessment was in place for occasions when the dental hygienist worked without chairside support.